• Skip to primary navigation

 Instructions

-• In a large pot, melt 2 tablespoons of the butter over medium heat.
-Add the beef and cook, stirring often, until browned.
-Remove to a plate.
+• In a large pot, melt the 1 tablespoon butter over medium heat.

-• Melt one tablespoon of butter in the pot.
-Add the onions and cook, stirring occasionally, until soft and beginning to turn golden.
+• Add the onions and cook, stirring occasionally, until soft and beginning to turn golden.

 • Mix in the garlic, then the mushrooms.
 Cook, stirring occasionally, until the mushrooms have softened.

-• Remove the bay leaves and serve with buttered rice and parsley.
+• Remove the bay leaves and serve immediately with rice and parsley.

 • Facebook